kaleido-io/quorum-tools/README.md

 ```
 -n, --nodes         Number of Quorum nodes (geth + constellation) to generate.
 Default: 5.
 Can use "x+y" syntax to specify validators and non-validators.
 For instance, "./setup.sh -n 3+2 -c ibft" means generating 3 validators and 2 non-validators
 -c, --consensus     Consensus to use.
 Valid values are raft and ibft.
 Default: raft
+-b, --blockperiod   Applicable to IBFT only.
+The interval to produce blocks.
+The closely related parameter, istanbul.requesttimeout, will be automatically calculated by adding 10sec to the blockperiod value in order to make the configuration work.
 ```

 1. bootnode